kafeijao/Kafe_CVR_Mods/MenuCSSLoader/README.md

 Allows loading CSS files into the MainMenu or QuickMenu with theme selection.

 To load CSS files simply place them on the following folders:

 - `ChilloutVR\UserData\MenuCSSLoader\Default\MainMenu\`
 - `ChilloutVR\UserData\MenuCSSLoader\Default\QuickMenu\`

 To create a theme:

 - Create a folder in `ChilloutVR\UserData\MenuCSSLoader\` with your theme name.
 - Put CSS files for the main menu in `<theme-name>\MainMenu`
 - Put CSS files for the quick menu in `<theme-name>\QuickMenu`

+### Notes

-Note1: You can add as many files as you want
+- You can add as many files as you want
-Note2: If you edit the files, close the menus and press F5, the new css will be loaded
+- If you edit the files, close the menus and press F5, the new css will be loaded
-Note3: You can press `Shift + F5` to reload the list of files (__only needed__ if you add/remove files or change themes)
+- You can press `Shift + F5` to reload the list of files (__only needed__ if you add/remove files or change themes)
-Note4: The default theme "Default" is automatically created.
+- The default theme "Default" is automatically created
-Note5: You can select themes in the BTKUI Misc Menu.
+- You can select themes in the BTKUI Misc Menu

+### Credits

+Thanks to @jll123567 for both the idea and Themes feature implementation